selfapplied/keya/README.md

     -   Instead of littering code with print statements, try aspect oriented approaches like tracing or writing a test.
     -   Create tools that are adaptable to many scenarios to iron out issues.

+## License

+Kéya is released under the [MIT License](LICENSE).
+This means you can use, modify, and distribute the code freely, including for commercial purposes, as long as you include the original copyright notice.